 - No account is made for the evolution of observing or tracking technology over the period of record.
 This means that probabilities over the ocean distant from land masses likely have considerable biases -- perhaps including an overestimate of risk given storms far out to sea prior to satellites were less likely to reach land if undetected.

 - Please remember that a TC doesn't have to make landfall to greatly impact a region.
 As a result, the probabilities here do not account for historical situations where a TC brushed land, but the TC never actually made landfall.

 - Although Atlantic and East Pacific INVEST regions are plotted on the maps and probabilities displayed, the probabilties for INVESTs are obvious overestimates since a greater percentage of INVESTs do not develop than TDs and, further, no archive of INVESTs was included in the historical tracks from which the probabilities are calculated here.
 In other words, the probabilities for INVESTs should only be considered valid if they become TDs or stronger.

 - We greatly appreciate the funding support of the Risk Prediction Initiative (RPI) of the Bermuda Institute of Oceanic Sciences (BIOS), as well as the Florida Catastrophic Storm Risk Management Center at FSU.

 - Users may be interested (if they are not already aware) in the famous "Hebert box" which subjectively diagnosed a similar approach for southern Florida hurricanes in the 1970s.

-- This web page and its method are unrelated to the work of Brettschneider (2008; JAMC) [which was published while this work was underway unbeknowst to this author].
-The method published in that 2008 paper is more robust than that used here and web users of this page are encouraged to read it and to use that method for applications requiring more precise, robust results.
+- This web page and its method are unconnected to the work of Brettschneider (2008; JAMC) [which was published while this work was well underway unbeknowst to this author in 2007].
+The method published in his 2008 paper is more robust than that used here and web users of this page are encouraged to read it and to use that method for applications requiring more precise, robust results.